GSA/digitalgov.gov/content/posts/2013-04-25-government-must-respond-rapidly-to-social-media-hacking.md

 ---
+url: /2013/04/25/government-must-respond-rapidly-to-social-media-hacking/
 date: 2013-04-25 1:25:31 -0400
-title: 'Government Must Respond Rapidly to Social Media Hacking'
+title: Government Must Respond Rapidly to Social Media Hacking
-summary: ' [Editor&amp;#8217;s note\: Please watch the&nbsp;Jan.
+summary: ' [Editor&amp;#8217;s note: Please watch the&nbsp;Jan.
 15 , 2015, webinar on How Government Can Prepare for and Respond to Social Media Hacks.&nbsp;on our Youtube channel] The hacking of an Associated Press news account on Twitter this week,&nbsp;and its fallout, underscored the need for agencies to'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Social Media
 tag: